Skip to content

 The Dark Academia Credenza

 Three stacked books.
 One brass candlestick.
 One framed sketch leaned against the wall.
-A low watt warm bulb.
-That’s it.
-When you’re styling a wood credenza for moody decor, shadows do half the work.
+A low-watt warm bulb.
+That is enough.
+When you are styling a wood credenza for moody decor, shadows do half the work.
+The other half is restraint.

 Console Table Decor Ideas for Real Life